 You can quickly get major results if you include others in decisions that affect them.
 You’ll get great ideas, learn things you didn’t know, and make better decisions, plus the added bonus of buy-in and enhanced teamwork.
-Simple, but powerful!
+Simple but powerful!

 Expect the Best

 Be positive, stay positive, and give others the benefit of the doubt – always expect the best until proven wrong.
 You’ll be amazed at the positive behavior changes from others when you expect the best.
 People won’t be afraid to tell the truth.
-They will feel comfortable in telling you bad news and admitting mistakes.
+They will feel comfortable telling you bad news and admitting mistakes.

 This game plan is about things each of us can do today to make life easier and less stressful.
 You don’t have to change who you are or exercise 3 hours a day and only eat yogurt.
-Just take an honest, introspective look and make a few, simple adjustments.
+Just take an honest, introspective look and make a few simple adjustments.

 Better yet, prioritize which areas you want to work on and decide how and what changes you’ll make in each area.
-The final piece is to keep score on your progress each day.
+The final piece is to keep a score on your progress each day.
 Nothing fancy. just a simple letter grade or “Did I get better today?”
 Yes or no.

 How Can You Become a More Effective Leader?

-If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
+If you have ideas about effective leaders that might be helpful to readers, share them in the comments section below.
 Thanks!

 Would you like to contribute a post?

 Andre de Waal, an industry specialist in High Performance Organization provides an overview of the cost of bad management, that may act as a valuable guideline for those concerned with the quality of leadership.